bdesigns/sample-tree/README.md

 # sample-tree
-Code samples for possible about landing page
+Code samples for an About landing page